Nimo

 Keep solvent depth below the baseline so spots do not dissolve directly into the solvent.

-Control temperature and humidity to improve reproducibility.
+Control temperature and humidity to enhance reproducibility.

 Use locating reagents or UV light for invisible compounds.